muratk5n/thirdwave/en/README.md

 ---

-Prev Congress did not pick it up, another try in this one?
-The bill had progressive Dem support too..
+Prev Congress did not pick it up, maybe they'll another try in this one.
+The bill had some progressive Dem support too.

 ---